26 Types of Bats Found In Texas! (ID GUIDE)

 • Perimyotis subflavus

 • Small bat with blond hair on the chest.
-Their wingspan is approximately 8 to 10 inches.
+Their wingspan is approximately 9 inches (23 cm).

 • The “tricolor” name comes from the coloration of the three distinct bands of hairs on their back: dark gray on the bottom, yellowish-brown in the middle, and brown or reddish-brown on top.